drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 |spec.queries|Subscribes this Reaction to the two Continuous Queries created in the previous step.|
 |spec.endpoints|Specifies the port name and number through which the Debug reaction Web UI is accessible.|

-If you are using the Dev Container, run the `drasi` CLI to create the Debug Reaction using the following command:
+If you are using the Dev Container, use the `drasi` CLI to create the Debug Reaction by running the following command in a terminal window:

 ```bash
 drasi apply -f ./resources/hello-world-reaction.yaml
 ```

-Otherwise, create a file named `hello-world-reaction.yaml` from the content above and run the `drasi` command:
+If you are not using the Dev Container, create a file named `hello-world-reaction.yaml` from the content above and run the `drasi` command:

 ```bash
 drasi apply -f hello-world-reaction.yaml